Astrophysics (Index)About

 reciprocal frequency wave number

-(the wave period or period being the length of time it takes one cycle of the wave to pass.)
+(the wave period or period being the length of time it takes a complete oscillation of the wave to pass some point in space.)
 Relations between the terms (given compatible base units, e.g., m and 1/m):

 wavelength × wavenumber = 1